wayner9/nikola-tesla-alexa/README.md

 would allow an Alexa intent to be deployed easily by anyone who sets up an Amazon developer account.

-The following need to be entered as Environment Variables because they contain private information:
+The following need to be entered as arguments when running the program because they contain private information:
 * TESLA_USER: Tesla.com username for the Tesla automobile to be monitored and managed;
 * TESLA_PASSWORD: Tesla.com password;
-* APP_ID: App ID for the Alexa app that you create.

 In addition, the application needs these additional environment variables:
 * CHARGE_SPEED: Average charging speed for the location where charging most often occurs (in miles added per hour)